Top 5 Ways to Enjoy the Art of Wellness in Madison

 The Madison Artists Guild Gallery, or MAGallery, houses a wide variety of creations from local artisans.
 With more than 100 members including painters, photographers, woodworkers, jewelry makers, and “folks who simply love art,” MAGallery is a natural destination to appreciate and shop for new inspirational pieces.

-The MAGallery is open Tuesday through Saturday from 11 a.m. to 5 p.m. and is also open by appointment.
-Until your next visit, art connoisseurs can also shop from home with MAGallery’s new online store.
+The MAGallery is open Monday through Saturday from 11 a.m. to 5 p.m. and is also open by appointment.
+Until your next visit, art connoisseurs can also shop from home with MAGallery’s online store.

 Madison-Morgan Cultural Center

-While the 1895 Romanesque Revival building itself is a stunning masterpiece, the Madison-Morgan Cultural Center houses galleries dedicated to the preservation and enjoyment of fine art.
-Permanent exhibits include a gallery dedicated to art from the 19th century Piedmont region of Georgia, a restored circa 1895 classroom, and a room devoted to furnishings from the Arts & Crafts period.
-Learn more about the Cultural Center’s current rotating virtual visual arts exhibit.
+While the 1895 Romanesque Revival facility itself is a stunning masterpiece, the Madison-Morgan Cultural Center houses galleries dedicated to the preservation and enjoyment of fine art.
+A standout is the Andrews Family Legacy exhibit that spotlights a local family’s artistic works chronicling the joys and struggles of being Black in the decades leading up to the second Reconstruction.
+Other permanent exhibits include a gallery wall dedicated to showcasing Madison’s Architectural Treasures and a room devoted to furnishings from the Arts & Crafts period.
+Learn more about what exhibits and events are happening now.

 The front lawn of the Madison-Morgan Cultural Center is itself a sight to behold, with an impressive, free outdoor sculpture garden.
 Giant modern works of art including two very colorful horses hide in the shade of giant hardwood trees.
 Don’t be afraid to take a picnic and enjoy the serenity of this outdoor museum.